User37som/libbitcoin/bx-stealth-address-encode.md

                      payment.
 SPEND_PUBKEY         The set of Base16 EC public keys corresponding to
                      private keys that will be able to spend payments to the address.
-Defaults to the value of
+Defaults to the value of SCAN_PUBKEY.
-                     SCAN_EC_PUBLIC_KEY.
 ```
 ### Example 1
 scan key only